ntomen/ROI_crop/README.md

 Download the script `ROI_crop.py` and put it in a directory together with the TIFF images with annotations.
 Tip: You may first want to test with 2-3 images in a directory, and check for errors as well as measure execution time which is especially important if you want to use the contous_in_contours option.

 Next navigate to the directory containing the images to be processed and the script on the command prompt/terminal.
 For an example in Windows, let's say the .tif files as well as `ROI_crop.py` are now located in `C:\Users\Nergis\Documents\work\all_images`.
-This means after you open command prompt you need to type `cd Documents\work\all_images` and press Enter.
+This means after you open command prompt you need to type <code>cd&nbsp;Documents\work\all_images</code> and press Enter.

 Once you're in the directory `all_images` just call